Bolt’s e-scooters: reuse, repair, and recycle

 Circular economy principles

-We embed circular economy principles across the entire lifecycle of our products and services.
+We embed circular economy principles across the entire lifecycle of our scooters.
 Wherever possible, we use, reuse, maintain, and repair resources to reduce waste and the need for new raw materials.

 Since building our first easy-to-repair e-scooters, we’ve constantly been working towards extending our scooters’ total life span using durable materials.
 And this year, we’ve introduced our fifth-generation scooter, Bolt 5, which has a lifecycle of up to 60 months.